Haydenfilms: Youth Media Initiative

 Drawing on the inspiration of the PSAs created by youth of Olivet Boys & Girls Club, Haydenfilms Institute created an eight-week PSA curriculum known as the Haydenfilms Youth Media Initiative.
 HFI partnered with the Reading Youth Violence Prevention Program, which aimed to reduce violence in Reading, Pennsylvania, by 5% by 2014.
 Through this curriculum, 50 youth from Reading, 14 to 18 years of age, received instruction in various skills in filmmaking and production at Kutztown University from October to December 2012.
 During the program, the students wrote, directed, and starred in 20 public service announcements for 10 Reading-based nonprofit organizations.
 In May 2013, the 20 PSAs were featured in a 60-day online film competition hosted exclusively on the HFI website.
 The public was able to view and vote on each student-produced PSA, and the top three winning student teams shared a $10,000 scholarship for further education endeavors.
 The event was reported on by Youth Today and WFMZ, Channel 69 News.

 Business of Entertainment Panel

 In April 2014, HFI hosted a two-day Workshop and Business of Entertainment Panel which provided an opportunity for high school students to get hands-on experience behind the camera.
-Creating their own original 30 second commercials for Advantage Point Student Apartments, these students learned teamwork, while experimenting with media and technology.
+Creating their own original 30 second commercials for Advantage Point Student Apartments, these students had the chance to learn teamwork, while experimenting with media and technology, which the fulfilled.
 They were also able to meet and hear from Academy Award-winner, Ron Judkins.